Social Cost of Greenhouse Gases -- OPTiMEM and the Heat Conjecture(s): Carbon bond to implement climate damages discounting

 With a discount rate reset interval between a month and 20 years, the behaviour of this 300 year carbon bond could be more like a shorter term bond, as with floating rate bonds.
 Thus, there is a range of potential central rates depending on the rate reset interval.

 There is a similar consideration for deciding what value of $\sigma$ to use.
 With these caveats, the nominal carbon bond rate used for this study is $d_{MT30yr}$ = 1.57\%, and $\sigma$ = 1.86.

-In practical use, figure \ref{FigPVDrateNumYearsslices} shows two specific discount rates that represent the nominal 1.57\% bond rate, and the 0.435\% corrected DICE rate.
-The main document's figure 7 isosurface graph shows the the full range of contemplated present value total real cost for the USA in 2025.
+In practical use, figure \ref{figPVDrateNumYears} (which is the main document's figure 7 isosurface graph reproduced here) shows the the full range of contemplated present value total real cost for the USA in 2025.
 Similarly, figure 8 of the main document shows this discounting applied to each GHG's social cost.
 Thus, the higher the real interest rate on the carbon bond, the less the impact should be on GDP, other things being equal.
+Note that there will be a different 3 dimensional phase space of cost for each year going forward from 2025.

 We decided to keep the name "Carbon bond" even though these bonds would need to cover all the greenhouse gases.
-Carbon combustion provides the majority of the greenhouse effect and will to do so in 300-400 years.
+Carbon combustion provides the majority of the greenhouse effect and will continue to do so for the next 300-400 years.